Stage 7 - Victory Conditions

 Let’s investigate that method:

-• def get_num_of_enemy(): → defines the method
+• def get_num_of_enemy(): → this creates the method.

 Reduce Enemy Count